epigen/macrophage-regulation/README.md

   - Notebooks are structured using `Markdown`, start with a short description of the goal, input, output, followed by loading of libraries and helper functions, configurations and data loading steps, and subsequent code for the respective analyses
   - Input paths have to be adapted at the top of the notebooks as they  might differ after data download from GEO
   - CROP-seq analyses often contain configs at the start to decide analysis parameters or whcih data to use e.g., if only mixscape (perturbed) cells or all cells should be used for the analysis
+  - A permanent record of the code can be found on Zenodo [10.5281/zenodo.15262545](https://doi.org/10.5281/zenodo.15262545)
+- **Data** is deposited at GEO as SuperSeries [GSE263763](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE263763).
+Each dataset has it's own GEO SubSeries, linked in the respective section.
 - **Software** (`envs/*.yaml`) is documented as conda environment specification files, exported using [env_export.sh](./envs/env_export.sh), in three different flavors:
   - `fromHistory`, reflects the installtion history (linked environment file)
   - `noBuild`, includes the explicit version but not build information